rolemadelen/blog-v1/posts/blog/en-leetcode-convert-sorted-array-to-bst.md

 I found two beautiful solutions: one is using a recursion and other is using a DFS.

 The general idea is to find the middle node in every iteration or recursion and construct a subtree based on that middle node.
-Why middle node? to make our BST balnaced (I think?
+Why middle node? to make our BST balanced (I think?
 I mean it makes sense, because if you grab a middle node for every subtree, your tree wont ever be skewed).

 # Code